 Each Independent Non-Executive Director has, on an annual basis, provided a declaration of his independence.
 The Independent Directors have confirmed that they are independent in conduct, character and judgement, and they have no relationship (including those provided in Provision 2.1 of the Code) with the Company, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgment in the best interests of the Company.
-The independence of each Director will be reviewed annually by the Nominating Committee in accordance with the two (2) Independent Directors are independent and free from any relationships outlined in the Code.
+The independence of each Director will be reviewed annually by the Nominating Committee in accordance with the requirements of Provision 2.1 of the Code.
+The Nominating Committee has reviewed and is of the view that the two (2) Independent Directors are independent and free from any relationships outlined in the Code.
 Accordingly, the Nominating Committee and the Board consider each of the Independent Non-Executive Directors to be independent based on the considerations of the requirements in Provision 2.1 of the Code and the declarations made by each of the Independent Non-Executive Directors.